Company Details

 Company Address

-Sold cameras under the Sandringham brand in the 1900s.
-Earlier partnership between Samuel Roberts and F. Sykes trading as chemists was ended in 1888.
+Wholesale suppliers to chemists and sold cameras under the Sandringham brand in the 1900s.
+The earlier partnership between Samuel Roberts and F. Sykes trading as chemists was ended in 1888.

 References: